tBlabs/SDS018.Daemon/README.md

 # Testing on PC

-- Connect "BluePill" board to USB (via FTDI converter or something)
+- Connect sensor to USB (via FTDI converter or something)
 - Run `run.sh` script (check it's args first)
-- Open browser and hit `http://localhost:3000/12/0` to turn build in led on.
-Hit `http://localhost:3000/12/1` to turn it off.
+- Open browser and hit `http://localhost:3000/pm10`.
+You should see value of pm10 particles in the air.
-At `http://localhost:3000/11` RTC value can be found.
-Refresh page few times to see if it's growing.